-In consultation with the thesis supervisor, the student schedules a meeting with the entire Thesis Supervisory Committee to evaluate the thesis proposal.
+In consultation with the Thesis Supervisor, the student schedules a meeting with the entire Thesis Supervisory Committee to evaluate the thesis proposal.
 The student must provide a recording device to record the meeting in order to accurately summarize the Committee's recommendations.
-At the close of the meeting, the supervisor and committee members complete and sign theThesis Proposal Form, officially recording the Committee's membership and its decisions on the thesis proposal.
+At the close of the meeting, the supervisor and committee members complete and sign theThesis Proposal Form, officially recording the committee's membership and its decisions on the thesis proposal.

 It is the student's responsibility to make sure that a copy of the:

-1) Accepted Thesis Proposal
+- Accepted Thesis Proposal

-2) Completed Thesis Proposal Form
+- Completed Thesis Proposal Form

-3) Summary Protocol Form and
+- Summary Protocol Form and

-4) A written summary of recommendations and/or modifications are delivered to the Graduate Program Office.
+- A written summary of recommendations and/or modifications are delivered to the Graduate Program Office.

 The student is expected to keep in regular contact with the thesis supervisor throughout the period of thesis research and writing.
 Holidays, summer vacations, professional travel and sabbatical leaves may restrict the availability of the supervisor and/or committee members, so students should plan accordingly.
 When the student and supervisor agree that the completed draft is ready, it is then distributed to the other members of the thesis supervisory committee for their review.
 This review requires approximately one month if it occurs during the Fall or Winter terms, and longer at other times during the year.
 When the committee agrees the thesis draft is ready, the student and thesis supervisor initiate the University's procedures for the thesis submission and final examination ("the defense").